GitHubDragonFly/Python_libplctag_Mac_PPC/README.md

-# PythonTest_Mac_PPC
+# Python_libplctag_Mac_PPC
 This is a special version of the [Python_libplctag_GUI](https://github.com/GitHubDragonFly/Python_libplctag_GUI), designed for iMac G5 with PowerPC processor.
-This is not necessarily limited to this model or type of the CPU only.
+This is not necessarily limited to this model or type of the CPU only, just use logical approach.

 Currently functional for reading atomic types and their arrays/bits, strings, timers, counters, controls from different PLCs and getting tags from ControlLogix PLC.